 Other toddler airplane activities that we love to use on the airplane is the doodle pro, mess-free color pad and markers, reusable sticker books, and a sandwich bag of matchbox cars and a few mini farm animal toys.
-These items are all small and can easily fit in your purse or backpack.
+Anything mini.
+These items can easily fit in your purse or backpack.

 8. Pack an extra outfit

-Your toddler might not be spitting upon herself every hour as she did as a baby, but she still can still rival Pig-Pen in the worst way.
-Don’t forget to pack that extra outfit in your carry-on bag!
-If you forget, I am sure your kiddo will still look cute rocking Mom’s scarf like a toga.
+Your toddler might not be spitting upon herself every hour as she did as a baby, but she can still rival Pig-Pen in the worst way.
+Don’t forget to pack an extra outfit for the kiddos in your carry-on bag!
+If you forget, I am sure your kiddo will still look cute, rocking Mom’s scarf like a toga.

 9. Bring snacks galore